-The "EXPRESSCLUSTER X 4.2 HA Cluster Configuration Guide for Amazon Web Services (Linux)" is intended for administrators who set up cluster systems, system engineers who provide user support for such systems, and cluster-system maintenance personnel.
+This guide is intended for administrators who configure cluster systems, and system engineers and maintenance staff who support the users.
 They must also have knowledge of Amazon EC2, Amazon VPC, and IAM provided by Amazon Web Services.

 1.2 Scope of Application